Title IX/Sexual Harassment

 • No Contact Orders

-The College may impose a No Contact Order, which typically will include a directive that the Parties refrain from having contact with one another, directly or through proxies, whether in person or via electronic means, pending the investigation and, if applicable, the hearing.
-All no-contact orders will be mutual – i.e., neither Party involved will be permitted to contact the other Party - unless the College determines, in its discretion and after a fact-specific analysis, that a non-mutual order is appropriate.
+The University may impose a No Contact Order, which typically will include a directive that the Parties refrain from having contact with one another, directly or through proxies, whether in person or via electronic means, pending the investigation and, if applicable, the hearing.
+All no-contact orders will be mutual – i.e., neither Party involved will be permitted to contact the other Party - unless the University determines, in its discretion and after a fact-specific analysis, that a non-mutual order is appropriate.

 The Title IX Coordinator will issue any no-contact order in writing, specifying the terms of the no-contact order, including the Parties' responsibilities.

 The Parties may request a prompt review, reasonable under the circumstances, of the need for and terms of the No Contact Order, including potential modification, and may submit evidence in support of the request.
 This request should be made in writing to the Title IX Coordinator.
 Upon receipt of such a request, Title IX Coordinator will inform the other Party of the request and allow the other Party to respond in writing and to submit evidence relevant to the request if desired.
-The College will conduct a prompt review, reasonable under the circumstances, in response to such request.
+The University will conduct a prompt review, reasonable under the circumstances, in response to such request.

 An individual who wishes to report a violation of a No-Contact Order can contact the Title IX Coordinator.
 Individuals who violate a no-contact order issued pursuant to the Policy may be subject to discipline.
-Sanctions may include, but are not limited to, expulsion or termination from the College.
+Sanctions may include, but are not limited to, expulsion or termination from the University.

 For more information on No Contact Orders, please visit our Sexual Misconduct Policy